LauraVEkris/openrowingmonitor/docs/Architecture.md

 Here, *currentDt* stands for the time between the impulses of the sensor, as measured by the pigpio in 'ticks' (i.e. microseconds sinds OS start).

+Key element is that clients always will filter for themselves: the rowing engine will transform *currentDt*'s into rowing metrics, and attach flags onto them in the `metricsContext` object contained in the metrics.
+This context allows clients to act upon specific relevant states, like the start of the drive, the start of a session, etc.

 We first describe the relation between these main functional components by describing the flow of the key pieces of information in more detail: the flywheel and heartrate measurements, as well as the command structure.

 ### Rowing metrics flow